MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-02-tlol-human-level-in-league-of-legends-using-deep-learning.markdown

-This post reviews existing approaches to creating game playing AIs which have evolved in complexity over time as the complexity of the games which have been tackled as increased.
-The approaches are than analysed and the key strengths and weaknesses as they apply to creating a human-level League of Legends AI are outlined with a summary of how previous approaches can inform the development of a League of Legends AI.
+This post reviews existing approaches to creating game playing AIs which have evolved in complexity over time as the complexity of the games which have been tackled has increased.
+The approaches are than analysed and the key strengths and weaknesses, as they apply to creating a human-level League of Legends AI, are outlined.
+Then previous approaches are analysed, with regards to how they can inform the development of a League of Legends AI.

 ## Problem Analysis